xuyang-liu16/xuyang-liu16/README.md

 * **Transfer Learning**: zero-shot learning (ZSL) and parameter-efficient transfer learning (PETL).
 * **Generative Models**: text-to-image generaction (Text2Image) and text-to-video generaction (Text2Video).

-:raised_hands: Feel free to contact me at [this email](liuxuyang@stu.scu.edu.cn), if you are interested in collaboration opportunities.
+:raised_hands: If you are interested in collaborating with me, please feel free to reach out to me at this [this email](liuxuyang@stu.scu.edu.cn).